Lady Gertrude Julia Georgina Boyle1

 F, #28211, b.
 15 November 1861, d.
 12 December 1950

 Lady Gertrude Julia Georgina Boyle was born on 15 November 1861.2 She was the daughter of George Frederick Boyle, 6th Earl of Glasgow and Hon.
-Monatgue Abercromby.2,3 She married Lt.-Col. Thomas Horatio Arthur Ernest Cochrane, 1st Baron Cochrane of Cults, son of Thomas Barnes Cochrane, 11th Earl of Dundonald and Louisa Harriet Mackinnon, on 2 December 1880.4 She died on 12 December 1950 at age 89.4
+Monatgue Abercromby.2 She married Lt.-Col. Thomas Horatio Arthur Ernest Cochrane, 1st Baron Cochrane of Cults, son of Thomas Barnes Cochrane, 11th Earl of Dundonald and Louisa Harriet Mackinnon, on 2 December 1880.2 She died on 12 December 1950 at age 89.2

 Her married name became Cochrane.
-As a result of her marriage, Lady Gertrude Julia Georgina Boyle was styled as Baroness Cochrane of Cults on 16 May 1919.
-She was invested as a Officer, Order of the British Empire (O.B.E.) in 1920.2
+After her marriage, Lady Gertrude Julia Georgina Boyle was styled as Baroness Cochrane of Cults on 16 May 1919.
+She was appointed Officer, Order of the British Empire (O.B.E.) in 1920.2

 Citations